Aleeshakara/aleeshakara.github.io/README.md

 ### Existing Features

-* Home Page-
+#### Home Page:
+* Consists of 3 sections-
+  - About Me- A brief background about myself.
+  -
+  - What- Brief details about what I can offer.
+This is what I hope to achieve moving forward.
+It will be updated, when appropriate

-* Contact Page-
+#### Contact Page:
-* Projects-
-* Skills-
+* Contains a contact form.
+This is a Bootstrap template.
+I plan to redesign the form and make it fully interactive in the future

+#### Projects:
+* Currently for appearance.
+Hope to show images as links to live sites

+#### Skills:
+* Shows my skills (in theory), to date

-* All Pages-
+#### All Pages:

-The contact form allows users to contact me, by completing their details.
-The navigation menu allows users to access all of the website’s pages and the CV in a separate page.
+* The navigation menu is at the top of each page.
+It allows users to access all of the website’s pages and the CV in a separate page, allowing the user to return to the website easily
-The footer contains links for the contact, CV and social media links.
+* The footer contains links for the contact, CV and social media links

 ### Colours